Montage Production

 To complete this activity, follow the steps below.
 Click on links for help.

-In this activity, you will learn how to record and edit audio with multiple tracks using the Audacity audio software.
+In this activity, you will learn how to record and edit audio with multiple tracks using different tools.
 You'll be using that audio in your montage video that you wrote a script for in the previous activity.
 You'll also be completing your first video in this class from pre-production (scripting and planning), to production (recording and gathering media), to post-production (editing).

 Learning objectives: By the end of this activity, you will be able to: